Candleman: Development

 In 2013, Candleman was originally created as a prototype for a 48-hour Ludum Dare game jam under the theme of "ten seconds".
 After receiving widespread recognition, the initial prototype was showcased by Kongregate and received positive reception, and was eventually put on the front page.
 The developer purchased publishing rights for the Xbox One six months later.
 The original game was released worldwide on February 1, 2017, and later added three additional chapters on October 20, titled Lost Light, and was then released to consoles.
 During development, local co-op was considered, but focus was shifted due to a lack of development time.
 Candleman was released for Windows on January 31, 2018, and for macOS on February 9, 2018.
 A mobile version was released for iOS and Android on March 27, 2018.
 Versions for PlayStation 4 and Nintendo Switch were released on August 21, 2018, and October 3, 2019, respectively.

 Reception

 Candleman received generally favorable reviews, from review aggregator Metacritic.
 After publishing, players had an issue with the gameplay being too short and easy; Mark Jansen from Tech Raptor claimed that the difficulty fluctuates, but never reached full potential.
-Garland Pan from Darkstation noted that the game lacked challenge, but the simplicity of controls makes the game accessible.
 Although the game was designed with the intention of appealing to a larger audience, the creator responded to criticisms about its low difficulty by adding a competitive leaderboard.

 Critics praise the game for its unique graphics and visuals.
 Ollie Reynolds from Nintendo Life stated how the game was "beautiful to behold", with abstract scenery and vibrant lighting.
-Nick Banks from Keengamer calls Candleman "surprisingly atmospheric and artistically driven", but lacked high-definition graphics.
 Jake Arias from Killapenguin.com called the visuals "screenshot bait", with colorful scenery and lighting, with early stages having "so-so" textures.

 Complaints from the game mainly revolved around the loss of depth in the game's plot.
-Garland Pan from Darkstation believed the plot "leaves a lot to be desired" and "doesn't carry much emotional weight".
-Adam Carroll of GodisaGeek believes the emotion to the story "just wasn't there" and compared it to the likes of a Pixar short.